 Thyroid dysfunction (SMQ) is a hierarchical SMQ with narrow and broad search terms.
-Other than the hierarchy structure, the implementation for this SMQ is similar to the
+Other than the hierarchy structure, the implementation for this SMQ is similar to the non-hierarchical SMQs with narrow and broad search terms (see section 1.5.2.1).
+The superordinate SMQ can be applied by combining the terms in the subordinate SMQs.

-2.96.5 List of References forThyroid dysfunction (SMQ)
+2.97.5 List of References for Thyroid dysfunction (SMQ)